BarbWire-1/fitbit-color-themes/README.md

 <br>
-Now having x color-themes, all fills get applied to the elements with
+Now having x colors per theme, all fills get applied to the elements with

 `class = "'color' + (0 to x-1)"`
 <br>